Dustin Vaughan

 Dustin Vaughan (born January 27, 1991) is a former American football quarterback.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2014.
 He played college football at West Texas A&M University.

-Early years
+Early life

 Vaughan attended Calallen High School.
 As a senior, he was named first-team All-District 31-4A at both quarterback and punter.
 He also received All-Metro, All-South Texas and All-State academic honors.

 He practiced basketball and baseball.
 He helped the baseball team win the class 4A state championship.

 College career

 Vaughan accepted a football scholarship from Division II West Texas A&M University.
 As a redshirt freshman, he was the third-string quarterback and appeared in 4 games.

 As a sophomore, he became the starter in the second game of the season, leading the team to an 8–3 record and a win in the Kanza Bowl over the University of Central Missouri.
 He registered 227-for-382 completions for 3,316 yards, 25 touchdowns and 6 interceptions.
 He had 384 passing yards and 3 touchdowns in a 42–21 win against #5 Texas A&M University–Kingsville.
 He had 430 passing yards, 4 touchdowns and 21 rushing yards in a 49–35 win over Central Washington University.

 As a junior, he helped the team reach the NCAA Semifinal for the first time in school history.
 He posted 359-for-555 completions for 4,712 yards (third in school history), 45 touchdowns (second in school history) and 13 interceptions.
 He had 409 passing yards and 5 touchdown passes against Western State University.
 He also had 5 touchdown passes against the University of West Georgia.

 As a senior, he was the runner-up for the Harlon Hill Trophy.
 He recorded 5,401 passing yards (Division II record) and 53 touchdowns (school record and third-most all-time in Division II).
 He finished his college career with conference and school records for passing yards, (13,525), total yards (13,608) and passing touchdowns (123).

 Vaughan graduated from West Texas A&M with a Bachelor's of Science in Pre-Medicine in 2013.
 He later earned a Master's degree in Business Administration and Management in 2021.